hmrc/manage-transit-movements-ui-journey-tests/README.md

     * `./run_with_tags.sh Cancellation`
     * `./run_with_tags.sh Unloading`
     * `./run_with_tags.sh Manage`

+* Run individual departure journey tests
+  * Using the `./run_with_tags.sh` script you can add on the departure journey you want, eg:
+    * `./run_with_tags.sh DepartureRouteDetails` or `./run_with_tags.sh DepartureRouteDetailsTransition`
+    * The full list of runners can be found in `src/test/scala/uk/gov/hmrc/test/ui/cucumber/runner` whatever comes after the '`RunnerFor`' can be appended to the `./run_with_tags.sh` script to run those tests

 * To see the journey tests happening, navigate to `localhost:4444`

 ## Security Tests